I visited the best archaeological sites in Mexico – which pyramids are worth visiting?

 Beside the best archaeological sites in Mexico, I also visited three archaeological museums full of great pieces: Cultural Centre of Santo Domingo in Oaxaca town, La Venta Museum of the Olmecs in Villahermosa and the biggest and most famous – the National Museum of Anthropology in Mexico City.

-There is a huge number of the archaeological sites in Mexico.
+There is a huge number of archaeological sites in Mexico.
 I’ve heard that it’s around 38,000.

 1,864 archaeological sites are supposed to be somewhere just in the Yucatan peninsula, so imagine their number in the whole country.
 The number of discovered ruins is growing every day.
 Unfortunately, for now we have to satisfy our archaeological needs with a very small percentage of discovered ruins which are open for public.

 During my second visit to Mexico in May 2013, I went again to Teotihuacan to regain magical energy.
 On the way there we stopped for a while at Tlatelolco at the Square of the Three Cultures in Mexico City.
 It was my third visit to Mexico City and even after studying so much about Mexico at the University, it was the first time I even heard of those ruins!
 They took my breath away!
 Tlatelolco is one of the best examples to observe how the Spaniards tried to convert the native inhabitants into Catholicism and built churches on top of the their pyramids and temples.

 Archaeological sites I visited in Mexico:

 - Tlatelolco in Mexico City – Aztec ruins